 The automatic installation already comes with the SQLite extension only needing to connect with the database.

-If you are using your own preconfigured environment, you will need to enable the SQLite extension in PHP.
+If you are using your own previously configured environment, you will need to enable the SQLite extension in PHP.

 Setting up SQLite on Linux